 Prepare: Are you ready?

 It is against Ultimate Staffing’s policy for our own hiring managers to make hiring decisions based on a candidate’s Facebook profile.
 Correspondingly, we have no social media requirements or expectations for candidates or our Ambassadors.
 However, it’s possible other organizations might not adhere to the same standard.
 The information displayed online is simply too tempting.
 Hiring managers, more likely than not, will check your Facebook.
-According to Careerbuilder, 60% of recruiters will use social networking sites to research candidates.
+According to Careerbuilder, 70% of employers use social networking sites to research candidates.

 Another source reports more than 40% have reconsidered a candidate based on what they found, and as many as 69% of recruiters say that they have rejected a candidate based on their findings.